FarzanHajian/Classmate/README.md

 # Classmate
-A simple tool to conditionally add CSS classes to HTML elements in Razor components (and also Razor pages).

-It is inspired by ReactJS [classnames](https://www.npmjs.com/package/classnames) library and brings such capabilities to Blazor applications.
+Classmate is a simple tool to conditionally add CSS classes to HTML elements in Razor components (and also Razor pages).
+The library is heavily inspired by ReactJS [classnames](https://www.npmjs.com/package/classnames) and brings such capabilities to Blazor applications.

 ## Installation
-For now, there is no Nuget package (I promise to provide one soon).
-Just copy the Classmate.cs file from Classmate project into to your own project.
+The prefered way for installing the library is to copy the Classmate.cs file into the destination project, but for those who prefer installing using package, the Classmate package is available on [NuGet](https://www.nuget.org/packages/FarzanHajian.Classmate/).

 ## Demo
 Consider FetchData.razor component in the Blazor demo application.
-It generates an HTML table containg some weather forecasts uing the following code block:
+It generates an HTML table contaning some weather forecasts using the following code block:
 ```html
 ...
 <table class="table">